 Construction products testing regime to undergo independent review

-In our previous edition of Building Blogs, Alan Tate reviewed the Construction Products Association's (CPA) proposed code for construction product information.
+In a previous article, Alan Tate reviewed the Construction Products Association's (CPA) proposed code for construction product information.
 The requirement for the code was born out of the recommendations in the Independent Review of Building Regulations and Fire Safety ('Hackitt Report') which recommends that construction products be 'properly tested, certified, labelled and marketed'.

 The latest update in the reform of construction product regulations is that the Government has appointed two experts to review of the system for testing construction products.
 The Government's former chief construction advisor, Paul Morrell OBE and barrister, Anneliese Day QC will conduct a critical analysis of the construction products certification and testing regime, identifying any potential weaknesses in the system and setting out recommended improvements.
 It should be noted that whilst the Hackitt Report addressed the regulatory system covering high-rise and complex buildings, the Government has clarified that this review will cover a broad range of construction products and is not limited by construction products used in high-rise and complex residential buildings.